PaulaScharf/tof-takeovers/training/trainingsdata/labeled/README.md

+All values are constrained to fall between 0 and 2000 mm.

 ## luca/
 The file `Fahrraeder.csv` was recorded by Luca.
 He very slowly drove along the Promenade and recorded other cyclists overtaking him.
 The files `Fahrraeder_reversed.csv`, `Fahrraeder_90.csv` and `Fahrraeder_270.csv` are versions of the original `Fahrraeder.csv`, where the videos are rotated.
 All labels in the latter three videos are 'no takeover' (0).